Course

 Interviews

-As at all colleges, candidates are required to submit one piece of language work for each language they intend to study and are also doing at school, and in addition one piece of written work in English (so a maximum of three pieces in all).
-In all cases this should normally be regular marked school work.
-Candidates are also required to sit language tests in their schools in October.
-The interview itself will include discussion of a short poem or other brief text which will be supplied half-an-hour beforehand.
+Candidates are required to sit language tests in October.
+The interview itself, which will be held online in early December, includes discussion of a short poem or other brief text which will be shared on screen.
 There will be two interviews, normally one for each of the subjects applied for.
-The discussion of the text will lead on to a general discussion of why the candidate has opted for a predominantly literary course and what literature he or she has read, in any language.
-We are looking for candidates with a sound grasp of the languages they are offering, a genuine commitment to literary study broadly conceived (and also to the study of Linguistics where appropriate), and an ability to form independent judgements on what they have read either in a foreign language or in English.
+If you are applying for a ‘sole’ language, your second interview will involve a short text in English.
+The discussion of the text will lead on to a general discussion of why you have opted for a predominantly literary course and what literature you have read, in any language.
+We are looking for candidates with a sound grasp of the languages they are offering, a genuine commitment to literary study (and to the study of Linguistics where appropriate, also film), and an ability to form independent judgements on what they have read either in a foreign language or in English.
 It is not necessary to have studied literature formally at school.
 We are seeking above all to assess potential, rather than acquired knowledge.